Close

 Transit Passengers

 Transit passengers remaining in the international area of Johan Adolf Pengel International Airport for under 24 hours generally do not need a visa.
-However, if you need to collect baggage or leave the airport, standard visa requirements apply.
+However, if you need to collect baggage or leave the airport, you must hold a transit visa.

 Verification

 Always verify current requirements with the nearest Surinamese embassy or consulate, as visa policies can change.
-The official Ministry of Foreign Affairs website provides the most up-to-date information for your specific nationality and travel circumstances.
+The official VFS Global Suriname E-Visa website provides the most up-to-date information for your specific nationality and travel circumstances.

 03